Militarie Gun: 2023–2024: Life Under the Gun

 Throughout 2024, Militarie Gun would continue ceaseless touring domestically and internationally, back and forth across the globe to significant prominence, supporting the likes of Manchester Orchestra, A Day To Remember, The Story So Far, Gel, Hockey Dad, Lip Critic, while also performing their own sold-out shows, and a slew of high-profile music festival appearances including, Lollapalooza, Coachella, Primavera Sound, Welcome to Rockville, Bonnaroo and Reading/Leeds during the year.

 On June 24, 2024, Militarie Gun would drop "Gun Under The Gun (MFG)", a primarily instrumental hardcore track, specifically requested and penned, as an entry theme for American musical artist, Post Malone and the use of his likeness in the pro wrestling video game series, WWE 2K24 as a playable DLC character.
 Soon after, the group would release another standalone single, "Thought You Were Waving" on July 14, 2024.

-Militarie Gun would close out their 2024, as the opening act on Knocked Loose's North American fall tour, supporting the Oldham County band's third album, You Won't Go Before You're Supposed To, alongside with The Garden and Drain, plus additional special guests, Danny Brown, Hatebreed, The Black Dahlia Murder and Counterparts on select dates, before concluding the year, with California punk band, Ceremony on December 6, 2024, for a special benefit show performance in the San Fernando Valley.
+Militarie Gun would close out their 2024, as the opening act on Knocked Loose's North American fall tour, supporting the Oldham County band's third album, You Won't Go Before You're Supposed To, alongside The Garden and Drain, plus additional special guests, Danny Brown, Hatebreed, The Black Dahlia Murder and Counterparts on select dates, before concluding the year, with California punk band, Ceremony on December 6, 2024, for a special benefit show performance in the San Fernando Valley.
 The concert, hosted by local music shop, The Midnight Hour Records, was organized in solidarity of the Palestinian people, afflicted by the ongoing humanitarian crisis and ethnic cleansing occurring within the age-long Israeli–Palestinian conflict.
 All proceeds from the event would go to non-profit organizations, Palestine Children's Relief Fund and Care for Gaza, to provide financial aid and resources directly to the Palestinian civilians effected.